Sairyss/domain-driven-hexagon/README.md

 Behavioral tests can be divided in two parts:

-- Use cases tests in isolation, with all I/O mocked and injected.
+- Fast: Use cases tests in isolation, with all I/O mocked and injected.
 This makes tests fast so they can be run all the time before committing/pushing.
-- Full e2e tests which test a use case from end-user standpoint.
-Instead of injecting I/O mocks those tests usually have all infrastructure up: like database, API routes etc. Those tests check how everything works together and are slower so can be run only before deploying.
+- Slow: Full e2e tests which test a use case from end-user standpoint.
+Instead of injecting I/O mocks those tests usually have all infrastructure up and running: like database, API routes etc. Those tests check how everything works together and are slower so can be run only before deploying.
 It is a good practice to have e2e tests independent from project's code.
 In bigger projects e2e tests are usually written by a separate QA team.

+Example files: // TODO

 Read more:

 - [Pragmatic unit testing](https://enterprisecraftsmanship.com/posts/pragmatic-unit-testing/)
 - [Google Blog: Test Behavior, Not Implementation ](https://testing.googleblog.com/2013/08/testing-on-toilet-test-behavior-not.html)
 - [Writing BDD Test Scenarios](https://www.departmentofproduct.com/blog/writing-bdd-test-scenarios/)

-Example files: // TODO

 ## Configuration